 Trading psychology explained

 Maintaining the right mindset is one of the most important factors in being a successful trader.
-Find out how you can improve your trading psychology to minimise the effect of emotions and biases during your time on the markets.
+Find out how you can improve your trading psychology to minimize the effect of emotions and biases during your time on the markets.

 What is trading psychology?